How Did Owner-Operators Perform in 2025?

 Net Income

 The best businesses and owner-operators are still doing well.
-The decreased cost of fuel gives drivers the chance to improve fuel efficiency, run a little harder, and continue to succeed in trucking!
 The bottom line is that owner-operators control their own destiny, and they can make changes today to ensure profitability and success!